SamirTalwar/smoke/README.md

 Developers of Smoke pledge to follow the [Contributor Covenant][].

 We dog-food.
-You can run all of Smoke's smoke tests using:
+You can build Smoke and run all of its smoke tests using:

+    make build
-    rake test
+    make test

 On Windows, run this instead:

+    stack build --local-bin-path=.\out\build
-    bin\smoke --command=bin\smoke test
+    .\out\build\smoke --command=.\out\build\smoke test

-Smoke development follows a few rules:

-  * The *smoke* binary is a single file without any dependencies.
-No gems are used.
-  * Smoke should work on Linux and Mac OS without any issue.
-Most features should also work on Windows, and we hope to get it to feature parity soon.
+Smoke should work on Linux and Mac OS without any issue.
+Almost all features should also work on Windows, with the exception of allowing shell scripts as commands.

 [Contributor Covenant]: http://contributor-covenant.org/version/1/4/